 How to arrive at creative solutions, together

-How do you make decisions in the workplace?
+How do group decision-making techniques in the workplace effect your creative solutions?
 From the small to the big, what and how you decide as a team matters.
 It determines or prohibits outcomes, productivity, team dynamics, meeting culture, innovation, and transformation.
 Many people think of decision making as a concept.
-On the contrary, it’s a dissectable science.
+On the contrary, it’s a dissectible science.
 There are certain methods and processes that enhance decision making.
 These techniques help teams arrive at consensual decisions quickly and effectively, and you can start implementing them as soon as today.

 If your team could benefit from improving your decision-making process, consider some of these techniques in your next meeting or work session.